-After you start managing an app, Astra Control provides details about the app that enables you to identify its communication status (whether Astra Control can communicate with the app), its protection status (whether it's fully protected in case of failure), the pods, persistent storage, and more.
+After you start managing an app, Astra Control provides details about the app that enables you to identify its status (whether it's healthy), its protection status (whether it's fully protected in case of failure), the pods, persistent storage, and more.

 - 1. In the Astra Control Center UI, select Applications and then select the name of an app. - 2.
-Review the information.

-App Status

-Provides a status that reflects whether Astra Control can communicate with the application.

-- App Protection Status: Provides a status of how well the app is protected: - Fully protected: The app has an active backup schedule and a successful backup that's less than a week old - Partially protected: The app has an active backup schedule, an active snapshot schedule, or a successful backup or snapshot - Unprotected: Apps that are neither fully protected or partially protected.
+Review the information. - App Status: Provides a status that reflects the app's state in Kubernetes.
+For example, are pods and persistent volumes online?
+If an app is unhealthy, you'll need to go and troubleshoot the issue on the cluster by looking at Kubernetes logs.
+Astra doesn't provide information to help you fix a broken app. - App Protection Status: Provides a status of how well the app is protected: - Fully protected: The app has an active backup schedule and a successful backup that's less than a week old - Partially protected: The app has an active backup schedule, an active snapshot schedule, or a successful backup or snapshot - Unprotected: Apps that are neither fully protected or partially protected.